davidohana/kofiko-kotlin/README.md

 }
 ```

-Each config section is represented by a class/object so that configuration consumers may
+Each config section is represented by a `class` / `object` so that configuration consumers may
 receive only the configuration of interest.

 Configuration options should be declared as `var` properties (read/write) with baked-in defaults.

-Kofiko supports configuring static Kotlin objects for easier access by configuration consumers.
+By using Kotlin `object`, you may easily access configuration as a singleton without injection.
-Instances of configuration classes may be configured as well.
+However, instances of configuration classes may be configured as well.

 ##### Override default values from cascading sources: